The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Scroll through all lesson pages.

-Add a new page with the “+ New Page” button.
+Add a new page or section divider using the “+ New Page” button.

 📌 Tip: Use Section Dividers to break longer lessons into clear learning segments.
-Learners engage better when content is chunked.
+By clicking the arrow next to a section divider, you can collapse entire sections to keep your workspace organized.

 The center canvas is where you build.
-Each page is made of tiles — modular content blocks.
+Each page is made of tiles — modular content elements.

 To add a tile: